Labyrinth SealLabyrinth seals work very well as long as the bearing assembly is not immersed.

 Since the late 1990s, Shimano has attempted to revive the low-normal rear derailer design, using the trademark "RapidRise."
 This has met with increasing acceptance by cyclists.

 Sun Tour used to make high-normal front derailers.
-The principal advantage of this was that the front and rear shift levers moved in the same direction to either raise or lower the gear, which was less confusing for beginner cyclists.
+The principal advantage of this was that the front and rear shift levers moved in the same direction to either raise or lower the gear, less confusing for beginner cyclists.

 See also my article on Cantilever Geometry.